AngryMaciek/snakemake_fastqc/README.md

 [sample_name] [path_to_fq1] [path_to_fq2] [adapter1_sequence] [adapter2_sequence]
 ...

+Where:
 * Each row is a sequencing sample.
-* All the fastq files need to have a different name.
-Regardless of their location/directory.
+* All the fastq files need to have a different name, regardless of their location/directory.
-* fq1 stands for forward-strand reads, fq2 for reverse-strand reads (adapter1/adapter2 stand for matching adapters).
+* fq1 stands for forward-strand reads, fq2 for reverse-strand reads and adapter1/adapter2 stand for matching adapter sequences.
-* In case we have single-end sequencing leave one of the columns as well as corresponding adapter column with empty string.
+* In case we have single-end sequencing data please leave fq2 and adapter2 columns with empty strings.
-* Design table might have more columns than these above.
+* Design table might contain more columns than these specified above.

-Write a DAG (directed acyclic graph) into dag.pdf:
+Once the metadata are ready write a DAG (directed acyclic graph) into dag.pdf:
   ```bash
   bash snakemake_dag_run.sh
   ```